For daily wit & wisdom, sign up for the Almanac newsletter.

-Baking has become such a popular pastime during this quarantine that some stores have run out of flour.
-With that in mind, let’s consider (1) some simple baking ideas that use less flour, (2) low-flour recipes, and (3) no-flour recipes.
-We’ve added new flourless recipes that are truly some of our most delicious and don’t use a teaspoon of flour!
+Baking was such a popular pastime during Covid that stores ran out of flour.
+The silver lining is that now we’ve discovered simple baking ideas that use no flour, less flour, or flour substitutes.
+This includes new flourless recipes that are truly some of our most delicious—and don’t use a teaspoon of flour!

-Baking has become an especially popular quarantine pastime, especially simple recipes using only a few ingredients.
+I love to bake.
 People of all ages can participate.
-We have the time to try new things.
+It’s fun to try new things.
 It helps overcome boredom.
 And everyone loves the fragrances drifting from the oven.
-Plus usually (though not always), whatever comes out of the oven, people find delicious.
+Plus, usually (though not always), whatever comes out of the oven, people find delicious.

 Tips on Simple Baking

 Flatbreads: I’m always making flatbread.
 It’s fun, uses less flour, and makes it easy to pile on the vegetables and fresh ingredients!
 Make a small batch of wheat-flour dough, knead and let rise as usual, then roll out golf-ball sized pieces as thin as possible and bake on a pizza pan or cookie sheet at 425° for a couple of minutes flipping them over once.
 These flatbreads are more versatile than slices off a loaf.
 Use them as roll-ups for fillings of your choice; cut them into quarters, toast them a bit, and top them with cheese and broil.
 Cut into even smaller pieces, sprinkled with oil and herbs, then toasted, they make great crackers.
 They freeze well, too.
 Simply stack, slide into a plastic freezer bag and remove as you need them.
 See two flatbread recipes for whole grain and chickpea.